anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

-Additionally, RDAP extensions MUST NOT append a path segment to an existing path segment as this increases the likelihood of collisions between the queries defined by an extension.
+Additionally, RDAP extensions MUST NOT append a path segment to an existing path segment as this increases the likelihood of collisions with the queries defined by an extension.

 ### Usage in Query Parameters {#usage_in_query_parameters}